cculianu/brute38/README.md

 See Charlie Hothersall-Thomas' original implementation at: https://github.com/chigley/bip38

+Distinguishing Features:

-Includes support for Bitcoin addresses, plus MANY other coins (run it with the --coin=list option to see the full list of supported coin addresses).
+- Support for Bitcoin, Bitcoin Cash plus over 170+ other different address styles.
+Run it with the --coin=list option to see the full list of supported coins/addresses.
+- Design philosophy is for a *resumable* brute force cracker.
+This way you can start and stop it and let cracking sessions run for weeks at a time.
+Given the same input parameters (password length, thread count, pattern, key, etc), you can hit CTRL-C at any time, get a magic number, and then re-run the app with the --resume=N parameter.

 Requires: